 Sometimes you need a more complicated filter.
 For example, I may want to select a row if two conditions are met.
 I might also be interested in selecting a cell if one or another condition is met.
-Excel allows you to refine your filter with the use of the AND radio button and OR radio button.
+Excel allows you to refine your filter using the AND and OR radio buttons.

-Using our wine store example, I might want to filter wines that have Pinot in the description, but not Pinot Gris.
+Using our wine store example, I might want to filter wines with Pinot in the description but not Pinot Gris.
 The procedure is similar to the above, but I added another condition and used the “And” radio button.
 My second condition also uses the “does not contain” option.

 Once I’ve filtered for a specific wine term(s), I can quickly enter the value in the “Type” column for the resulting set.
-I can repeat this process for each wine type such as Zinfandel, Syrah, Chardonnay and so on.
+I can repeat this process for each wine type, such as Zinfandel, Syrah, Chardonnay, and so on.
 You may meet some examples that don’t fit your filters.
-In my spreadsheet, some descriptions don’t show the type of wine such as Monte Bello.
+For example, in my spreadsheet, some descriptions, such as Monte Bello, don’t show the type of wine.

-Essentially what Excel’s autofilters allow you to do is to slice and dice your rows.
-About the only limitation is if you have more than 1000 unique items in a list.
-It won’t help you empty the wine boxes, but it can help you decide where items should go.
-If you find some Monte Bello, save it for a special occasion.
+Essentially, Excel’s autofilters allow you to slice and dice your rows.
+The only limitation is if you have more than 1000 unique items in a list.
+It won’t help you empty the wine boxes but can help you decide where items should go.
+So if you find some Monte Bello, save it for a special occasion.
 One when you’re far away from a computer.